 Apple is known for being an innovative brand.
 Recently, Apple teamed up with cultural icon Oprah Winfrey for a multiyear film and TV deal.
 But, that’s not what made the brand so popular.

-The iPhone and iPad might feel as American as the pie that shares their company name.
-However, even though Apple has its headquarters in California, manufacturing is done in China.
-Apple had shut down its last U.S. manufacturing facility by 2004, according to Bloomberg.
+The iPhone and iPad might feel as American as the pie that shares their company name, but that is not the case.
+Even though Apple has its headquarters in California, manufacturing is done in China.
+Apple shut down its last U.S. manufacturing facility in 2004, according to Bloomberg.

-Apple, Inc. (AAPL) is a publicly traded stock on the NASDAQ stock exchange.
-In 2017, the company saw a jump in both total revenue and net income from 2016.
+Apple, Inc. (AAPL) is a publicly traded stock on the Nasdaq stock exchange.
+In 2018, the company saw a jump in net sales, from $229.23 billion in net sales in the 2017 fiscal year to $265.6 billion in net sales in the 2018 fiscal year.

 Gerber Baby Food